ziutek/mymysql/doc/readme.md

     db := mymy.New("tcp", "", "127.0.0.1:3306", user, pass, dbname)

     // Register initilisation command.
-If will be executed after each connect. db.Register("set names utf8")
+It will be executed after each connect. db.Register("set names utf8")

     // There is no need to explicity connect to the MySQL server